Third mission: Transfer at Ostfalia

 creating consulting and support structures in order to facilitate the international networking of

-the college in the field of research.
-Furthermore, the expansion of the research fields of
+the university in the field of research.
+Furthermore, the expansion of Ostfalia’s research areas,

-Ostfalia, the extension of collaborations with industry, other colleges, research organizations and
+the extension of collaborations with industry, other universities, research organisations and

 institutions as well as the cooperation with the economic development of the district of

-Wolfenbüttel in the field of technology transfer and innovation consultancy are important parts of
+Wolfenbüttel in the field of technology transfer and innovation consulting are important components

 Last but not least: How are such projects financed?